Mitch Rapp: Biographical summary

-Rapp has been the Orion Team's star operative almost from the day he started and has been honed into the most effective counterterrorism operative in America's arsenal.
-He's spent significant amounts of time in Europe, the Middle East, and Southwest Asia collecting intelligence and when the situation called for it, dealing with threats in a more final manner.
+Rapp became the Orion Team's star operative almost from the day he started and was honed into the most effective counterterrorism operative in America's arsenal.
+He spent significant amounts of time in Europe, the Middle East, and Southwest Asia collecting intelligence and carrying out assassinations when required.

 Officially, Rapp has nothing to do with the U.S. government; rather, he is referred to in the business as a private contractor.
 Rapp lives a life completely separate from the Agency.
 His cover is that of a successful entrepreneur.
-With the help of the CIA, he runs a small computer consulting business on the side that just happens to do a fair amount of international business, which gives him the cover to travel frequently.
+With the help of the CIA, he runs a small computer consulting business on the side that trades internationally, which gives him the cover to travel frequently.
 To keep things legitimate, Rapp often does indeed conduct business while abroad.

 One of Rapp's aliases is Mitch Kruse.
 In the special ops community he is often known only by his call sign, "Iron Man" after the annual Ironman Triathlon in which he has participated on several occasions and has twice won.
 His only remaining family is his brother, Steven Rapp, a millionaire financial genius.
 Mitch and Steven grew up in McLean, Virginia.

 Throughout the books, Rapp works with several special operations units including Navy SEALs and DEVGRU, Delta Force, Air Force Special Operations Command, the FBI Hostage Rescue Team, and the 160th Special Operations Aviation Regiment (Airborne).
 He also has close ties with "SEAL Demolition and Salvage Corporation", a private military company specializing in underwater salvage such as getting rid of debris for ports and shipyards and training law enforcement divers, but whose employees also work from time to time as freelance operatives for the CIA.
 The company is owned and operated by Scott Coleman, former commanding officer of SEAL Team Six and friend of Rapp.